Become a part of our distance program!

 In Oregon, Family Nurse Practitioners deliver critically important services, especially to rural and medically underserved populations.
 Family Nurse Practitioners (FNP) apply advanced knowledge and clinical skills in many facets of healthcare.
 We commit to working with you to advance your education and career goals.

 Recognizing those in rural areas typically need to obtain their education while meeting other obligations in their communities (i.e. for work and/or family), we use technology and innovation to allow you to complete coursework in your home as much as possible.
 At the same time, we work to ensure the education you receive is of the highest quality and prepares you for independent practice, essential for clinicians in rural areas.
+The distance program allows students the opportunity to connect with fellow students in the region; the regions are Eastern Oregon in La Grande and Southern Oregon in Ashland and Klamath Falls.

 *OHSU, as an Oregon state institution of higher learning, uses a quarter system.